SulemanNavalur/Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights-virtual-experience-programme/README.md

 Practical skills you will gain from working on this task:

-Analysis & PresentationEffective CommunicationAnalytics & Insights.
+Analysis & Presentation, Effective Communication, Analytics & Insights.